 |Region||Bathurst Regional, Blayney, Bogan, Cabonne, Coonamble, Cowra, Dubbo Regional, Forbes, Gilgandra, Lachlan, Lithgow, Mid-Western Regional, Narromine, Oberon, Orange, Parkes, Warren, Warrumbungle and Weddin|

-The Central West and Orana region of NSW lies at the heart of our state.
-It is the second-largest region in the state, covering an area of 125,666 square kilometres.
+The Central West and Orana region of New South Wales lies at the heart of our State.
+It is the second-largest region in the State, covering an area of 125,666 square kilometres.
 The region features diverse landscapes including part of the iconic Great Dividing Range.

-- roads and infrastructure programs including the following investments for 2017-18:
+In 2018-19 roads and infrastructure investments including the following:

-- $9.9 million for upgrades on the Newell Highway at Trewilga
+- $20.0 million for continued delivery of overtaking lanes along the Newell Highway

-- $5.0 million towards planning for the Newell Highway, Parkes bypass in Parkes
+- $2.4 million for planning the Newell Highway upgrade at Parkes

 - commencement of construction for the replacement of the bridge over Lignum Creek at Marsden (Bridges for the Bush).

 - $59.2 million in 2018-19 to continue Stage 3&4 of the Dubbo Hospital redevelopment with $150.0 million estimated total cost